Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 \end{align*}
 {% end %}

 The inclusion of spin means that even electrons with otherwise identical eigenstates are not the same; their wavefunctions must also include whether they are spin-up or spin-down.
 While the Schrödinger equation does not include spin, more advanced formulations of the Schrödinger equation **do include** the effects of spin, and are essential for very accurate calculations.
 We will return to spin later, in our discussion of advanced quantum mechanics.

-## The fundamentals of quantum mechanics
+## The postulates of quantum mechanics

 The Schrödinger equation is certainly a very useful tool and all problems in non-relativistic quantum theory, with the exception of problems that involve spin, can be solved from the Schrödinger equation.
 However, simply taking the Schrödinger equation for granted is somewhat ignoring _why_ it works the way it does.
 So we will now take many steps back and build up quantum theory from its mathematical and physical fundamentals.